Eshaan-Lumba/flask-on-docker/README.md

 Note that this repository does not contain the `.env.prod` and `.env.prod.db` environment variable files that are necessary for the services to run from the container for security purposes.

-Again, we need to build the production Docker image and run the container.
+Again, we need to build the production Docker image and run the container (the `-f` flag specifies the Docker production configuration file over the default `docker-compose.yml` and the `-d` flag allows us to run it in the background):
 ```
 $ docker-compose -f docker-compose.prod.yml up -d --build
 ```